neondatabase/website/content/docs/guides/vercel.md

 1. In the Neon Console, select your project.
 2. Select the **Integrations** page.
 3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
 4. In the **Vercel integration** drawer, select the environment variables you require.
-The selected variables will be set in your Vercel project with your next push.
+5. Click **Save changes**.
+Your variable selection is saved and will be applied to your Vercel project on your next deployment.

 <Admonition type="note" title="Notes">
 - Clicking **Redeploy** in Vercel does not apply variable changes made in Neon to your Vercel project.
-This only occurs with your next push.
+This only occurs with your next deployment.
 - The integration appends the `sslmode=require` option to all Neon connection strings.
 </Admonition>